-The NRC is an independent regulatory agency of the U.S. Federal Government that the Congress created to regulate the Nation's civilian use of byproduct, source, and special nuclear materials to ensure adequate protection of public health and safety, to promote the common defense and security, and to protect the environment.
+The U.S. Nuclear Regulatory Commission (NRC) is an independent regulatory Agency of the U.S. Federal Government that the Congress created to regulate the Nation's civilian use of byproduct, source, and special nuclear materials to ensure adequate protection of public health and safety, to promote the common defense and security, and to protect the environment.
 Its purposes are defined by the Energy Reorganization Act of 1974, as amended, along with the Atomic Energy Act of 1954, as amended, which provide the foundation for regulating the Nation's civilian use of nuclear materials.

-The NRC operates through the execution of its congressionally approved appropriations for Salaries and Expenses (which includes funds derived from the Nuclear Waste Fund (NWF)) and the OIG.
+The NRC operates through the execution of its congressionally approved appropriations for Salaries and Expenses (which includes funds derived from the NWF) and OIG.